Skip to main content

 What size luggage can you carry on a plane?

 This is one of the most popular travel questions.
-And to start, it’s best to point out that luggage policies, from carry-on size guidelines to weight restrictions, can vary depending on which airline you’re flying with and where you’re traveling—flights originating in the U.S. often have different restrictions than flights originating in Europe and other parts of the world, for example.
+To start, it’s best to point out that luggage policies, from carry-on size guidelines to weight restrictions, vary depending on which airline you’re flying with and where you’re traveling; flights originating in the U.S. often have different restrictions than flights originating in Europe and other parts of the world, for example.

-• Size: From airline to airline, you may see a difference by an inch or two when it comes to carry-on size limits.
-But a quick look at the websites of some of the world’s leading U.S. carriers reveals that there is a somewhat standard carry-on luggage size: 22” x 14” x 9”.
-Keep in mind that suitcase dimensions include all parts of your luggage—that means the wheels and handles attached to the bag.
+• Size: From airline to airline, you may see a difference by an inch or two when it comes to carry-on luggage size limits.
+We’ll go into more detail about individual airlines below, but 22” x 14” x 9” is standard for most airlines.
+Keep in mind that suitcase dimensions include all parts of your luggage (that means the wheels and handles attached to the bag).
+If your suitcase handle is retractable, you can measure your bag with the handle collapsed since that’s how you’ll store it in the overhead bin (but make sure to include any protruding parts in your measurements).

 • Weight: Normally, carry-on luggage requirements do not include weight restrictions for U.S. carriers; you just need to be able to physically lift your bag into the plane’s overhead compartment.
-Keep in mind that the rule may be different on flights in other parts of the world!
+Keep in mind that the rules may be different on flights in other parts of the world.

 • Small aircraft restrictions: Island hopping in Hawaii, touring safari lodges deep in the African bush, and visiting other remote locales could require flying on very small aircrafts.
 In these cases, your luggage will be weighed to meet safety standards.
 Take it from Go Ahead staffer Brittany, who had to take a smaller plane between Melbourne and Cairns during a trip to Australia and New Zealand.
 She was required to lighten her carry-on suitcase for the flight.
 “I basically had to wear a lot of the clothes I packed to meet the carry-on weight requirement,” she said.